-The mostly pedestrianised High Street is lined with shops and cafes, and connects the railway station and the Dolphin Shopping Centre with the Quay.
-Along the Quay itself you can sample the wares of a number of historic pubs, excellent seafood restaurants and traditional ice cream parlours.
-On summer Thursdays (July and August) the Quay is even livelier than usual thanks to Summer Breeze, a live music and street entertainment event topped off by spectacular fireworks displays.
+Poole's pedestrianised High Street is lined with shops and cafes, and connects the railway station and the Dolphin Shopping Centre with the Quay.
+Along the Quay, you can sample the wares of a number of historic pubs, excellent seafood restaurants and traditional ice cream parlours.

 Cultural attractions of the town include the Lighthouse Arts Centre, with an eclectic programme of theatre, film and other live events.
 The centre is also home to the Bournemouth Symphony Orchestra, which despite its name is based in Poole.
 The Poole Museum is great for rainy days, with four floors of exhibitions, and the Tower Park entertainment centre is also built for wet-weather amusement, with ten cinemas, bowling and an indoor water park.